red-collar-official/flutter_kore/README.md

 Set of classes for Flutter app architecture.

-Here is small example demonstrating all components:

 ### Installing

 Info about installing here.

+### Examples

+Examples can be found [here](./examples).

+There is small basic example with all basic components, example on using navigation and example of connecting database.

 ### Docs